kothariprakhar1/iitb-hostel-assistant/README.md

 IIT Bombay Hostel and Campus Life Assistant
-This is a RAG-powered assistant designed to answer questions about IIT Bombay hostel and campus life using real institute documents.
+This is a RAG-powered assistant designed to answer questions about IIT Bombay hostel and campus life using real instetute documents.
 It is built to refuse answers ("I don't know") if the retrieved context does not support a confident response.

 Scope Covered
 Hostel allotment and room rules